moonlightrblx/reversing/combatmaster/readme.md

     return false;
 }
 ```

-Meaning a single `0xC3` byte is literally enough to play the entire season undetected (as long as you don’t glow like a Christmas tree).
+Meaning a single `0xC3` byte is literally enough to play the game with the debugger attached.

+### merry christmas 🎄
+hope this post helps you in some way shape or form.